The Engaged Dad: Workshop for Fathers · 6 June 2026 · Lausanne · CHF 200 Register here

 Distance doesn’t always mean the relationship is over —

-but it always means something needs attention.
+but it always means something might need honest questions.

 If your connection has gone quiet for too long, you’re not imagining it.